AliceGiampino/StatInfI/README.md

 # StatInfI
-Notes for the Ph.D. course: Statistical Inference I - Ph.D. in Economics, Statistics and Data Science, University of Milano-Bicocca.
+Lecture notes for the Ph.D. course: Statistical Inference I Ph.D. in Economics, Statistics and Data Science, University of Milano-Bicocca.